ls2716/Pufferfish_DLoM_2024/README.md

 Furthermore, the low rank representation does poorly in terms of decreasing the total number of operations which is an important performance metric as it determines the inference efficiency of the model.

-All of above makes the application of direct low rank training and thus Pufferfish a complicated task.
+All of above makes the application of direct low rank training, and thus the Pufferfish algorithm, a complicated task.

 ##### Addendum